BodenmillerGroup/MEZ_XRF/README.md

-# MEZ_XRF
+# mez_xrf_paper
-This is the repository companion to the MEZ-XRF paper
+This repository contains code for generating figures associated with the mez-xrf paper